Mohamed Coulibaly (footballer, born 1988): Vaduz

 On 5 July 2017, Coulibaly signed with Liechtenstein-based Swiss Challenge League side Vaduz.
 The club won the Liechtenstein Football Cup in 2018 with a 3–0 victory over FC Balzers and defeated FC Ruggell 3–2 in the 2019 final to secure the trophy for the seventh successive time.
 He scored 13 goals in 39 games during the 2019–20 season as Vaduz finished second behind Lausanne-Sport.
 They were placed in a play-off game against Thun and gained promotion into the Swiss Super League with a 5–4 aggregate victory, with Coulibaly claiming two goals in the away tie at the Stockhorn Arena.
 Vaduz were relegated after finishing bottom of the Swiss Super League in the 2020–21 campaign; Coulibaly scored two goals in 17 games, both goals coming against Sion.

 Later career

-After leaving Vaduz Coulibaly returned to Dornach, now in the fifth tier of the Swiss football league system.
+After leaving Vaduz, Coulibaly returned to Dornach, now in the fifth tier of the Swiss football league system.
 He was the team's top goal scorer in the 2021–22 season.

 Personal life

 His brothers Karim, Ibrahim and Aly are also professional footballers.
 Coulibaly completed his apprenticeship as accountant, but now he works as logistician.
-Together with his wife, who comes from Basel, he lives in Dornach.
+He lives in Dornach with his wife, who comes from Basel.
 The pair have two children, a son and a daughter.